deb-intel/GramineTest/Documentation/quickstart.rst

 These instructions are only required for systems using SGX and have not already created a signing key.

-   - If your system is not using SGX, skip to Run the sample appliction.
+   - If your system is not using SGX, skip to Run the sample application.

-   - If your system is using SGX and you alreasy created a signuing key, skip to Run the sample application.
+   - If your system is using SGX and you already created a signing key, skip to Run the sample application.

    - If your system is using SGX and have not created a signing key, follow the instructions below.